ianfhunter/GNOLL/README.md

 ## Current Status
 ### 🧑‍💻 Language Support

 GNOLL was written to be the definitive solution to dice notation.
 The core has been written in C, but fear not!
 You can use GNOLL in many other programming languages too.
+Here are some we have examples for:

 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)
 ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white)